JoshuaKGoldberg/ts-api-utils/.github/DEVELOPMENT.md

 You can generate a [TypeDoc](https://typedoc.org) documentation site with `pnpm run docs`.
 Once you've generated the docs, you can view them by first running `pnpm docs:serve`, then browsing to <http://127.0.0.1:8080> (or similar - check the console output of the last command).

+> Tip: Run `pnpm run docs --watch` to keep the generated docs up-to-date as you save files.
 ## Publishing

 Publishing will automatically happen when commits are pushed to the main branch.